 Step 3: When a grievance is not resolved to the student’s satisfaction, he/she may submit a written appeal to the Dean of Students.
 The written appeal should include the following:

-a.
-A copy of the original written complaint.
+- A copy of the original written complaint.

-b.
-A copy of the initial decision.
+- A copy of the initial decision.

-c.
-A detailed explanation of why the initial decision is unacceptable.
+- A detailed explanation of why the initial decision is unacceptable.

 The Dean of Students will review the appeal and may wish to meet with the student at their discretion.
 The Dean of Students may communicate with the faculty, staff, or others involved prior to notifying the student of their findings and offer them the opportunity to supply input into the matter.
 The Dean of Students will respond to the student within 30 calendar days.
-When College Administrators need more than the allotted time to respond, the need will be communicated to the student, along with a reason for the need and the expected resolution date.
+When University Administrators need more than the allotted time to respond, the need will be communicated to the student, along with a reason for the need and the expected resolution date.
 The Dean of Students may assist the student in this process if the student is not sure how, or with whom, to file a grievance.